 TLSNotary Browser Extension

-In this Quick Start we will prove ownership of a Twitter account with TLSNotary's browser extension.
-First we need to install and configure a websocket proxy and a notary server.
+In this quick start we will prove ownership of a Twitter account with TLSNotary's browser extension.

 Install Browser Extension (Chrome/Brave)